The Sound of Music: Original productions

 The Sound of Music premiered at New Haven's Shubert Theatre where it played an eight-performance tryout in October and November 1959 before another short tryout in Boston.
 The musical then opened on Broadway at the Lunt-Fontanne Theatre on November 16, 1959, moved to the Mark Hellinger Theatre on November 6, 1962, and closed on June 15, 1963, after 1,443 performances.
 The director was Vincent J. Donehue, and the choreographer was Joe Layton.
 The original cast included Mary Martin as Maria, Theodore Bikel as Captain Georg von Trapp, Patricia Neway as Mother Abbess, Kurt Kasznar as Max Detweiler, Marion Marlowe as Elsa Schraeder, Brian Davies as Rolf, Lauri Peters as Liesl and Muriel O'Malley as Sister Margaretta.
 Patricia Brooks, June Card and Tatiana Troyanos were ensemble members in the original production.
 The show tied for the Tony Award for Best Musical with Fiorello!.
 Other awards included Martin for Best Actress in a Musical, Neway for Best Featured Actress, Best Scenic Design (Oliver Smith) and Best Conductor And Musical Director (Frederick Dvonch).
 Bikel and Kasznar were nominated for acting awards, and Donehue was nominated for his direction.
 The entire children's cast was nominated for Best Featured Actress category as a single nominee, even though two of the children were boys.

 Martha Wright replaced Martin in the role of Maria on Broadway in October 1961, followed by Karen Gantz in July 1962, Jeannie Carson in August 1962 and Nancy Dussault in September 1962.
 Jon Voight, who later married co-star Lauri Peters, was a replacement for Rolf from September 1961 to June 1962.
 The national tour starred Florence Henderson as Maria and Beatrice Krebs as Mother Abbess.
 It opened at the Grand Riviera Theater, Detroit, on February 27, 1961, and closed November 23, 1963, at the O'Keefe Centre, Toronto.
 Henderson was succeeded by Barbara Meister in June 1962.
 Theodore Bikel was not satisfied playing the role of the Captain, and Bikel did not like to play the same role over and over again.
 In his autobiography, he writes: "I promised myself then that if I could afford it, I would never do a run as long as that again."

 The musical premiered in London's West End at the Palace Theatre on May 18, 1961, and ran for 2,385 performances.
 It was directed by Jerome Whyte and used the original New York choreography, supervised by Joe Layton, and the original sets designed by Oliver Smith.
 The cast included Jean Bayless as Maria, followed by Sonia Rees, Roger Dann as Captain von Trapp, Constance Shacklock as Mother Abbess, Eunice Gayson as Elsa Schraeder, Harold Kasket as Max Detweiler, Barbara Brown as Liesl, Nicholas Bennett as Rolf and Olive Gilbert as Sister Margaretta.

+Hammerstein died of stomach cancer on August 23, 1960, nine months after the premiere of The Sound of Music, writing no further musicals.